Deep dive on size: small breeds dogs

 Space

 One of the biggest considerations dog lovers choose small dogs is their limited space.
-Although small dogs aren’t just for small spaces.
+Although small dogs aren’t just for small spaces and big dogs aren’t just for big ones.

 Character